 Your nurse/therapist will teach:

-- Signs and symptoms of respiratory distress
+- Signs and symptoms to be concerned about

 - Name, purpose, dose and side effects of medications

-- Risk factors relating to COPD and signs of disease progression
+- Risk factors relating to your illness

 - How to exercise safely and conserve energy